Ingest & Manage

 Learn the full SDK API that your agent can use via the MCP server

-Detailed guide on uploading documents, URLs, GitHub repos, and videos
+Detailed guide on ingesting documents, URLs, GitHub repos, and videos

 Chat with Documents